acrazing/mobx-sync/README.md

 // ...
 ```

-If you run the new verson of the application, it will omit the persisted
+When application with the new version is executed, the persisted
-value of `foo`, and keep the value of `date`, so, after call `trunk.init()`,
-the `foo` will be `1`, and `date` will be previous verson's value.
+value of `foo` will be ignored, while `date` keeps the persisted value.
+It means, after calling `trunk.init()`,the `foo` becomes `1`,
+and `date` still stores the previous value.

-**NOTE: if the new verson is strictly different with the persisted version,
+**NOTE: if the new version is strictly different with the persisted version,
 it will be ignored, or else it will be loaded as normal, so if you use it,
 we recommend you use an progressive increasing integer to mark it, because
 you couldn't know the version of persisted in client.**

-`@version` supports decorate class also, that means if any instance of the
+`@version` also supports class decorator, that means any instance of the
-class will be ignored if its verson is different.
+class will be ignored if its version is different.
 For example:

 ```typescript jsx
 import { version } from 'mobx-sync';